This article describes the minimum system requirements for using Lilt.

 Lilt is a cloud-based software.
-Once Lilt is installed by your systems administrator (or an account is provided to you on lilt.com), translators can simply log in using the browser to start translating.
+Once Lilt is installed by your systems administrator (or an account is provided to you on lilt.com), translators can simply log in to Lilt using the browser to start translating.

 Lilt is tested on the last two versions of Chrome, Safari, Firefox, and Edge.
 Support for older browsers is unofficial.
 For security and performance reasons, we strongly recommend that translators run the latest version of your preferred browser.